← Documentation home

 Existing lcJUN shares become worthless, and the tranche is terminal, but the contract handles it cleanly.

-What if the owner sets an unreasonable premium rate?
+What if the operator sets an unreasonable premium rate?